Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Stochastic Evolutionary Dynamics: Setup and Example

 \subsection{Basic setup: one population model}

-Consider one population of $n$ agents matched to play a symmetric coordination game with strategy set $S=\{1,2,\cdots,$ $|S|\}$ and payoff matrix $A$.
-We consider a coordination game in which every strategy is a strict Nash equilibrium (see Condition A in Section \ref{sec:escape}).
+Consider a population of $n$ agents who play a symmetric coordination game with strategy set $S=\{1,2,\cdots,$ $|S|\}$ and payoff matrix $A$.
 The population state is described as a vector of fractions of agents using each strategy; that is, the state of the population is $x\in\Delta^{(n)}$, where $\Delta^{(n)}$ is the simplex

 The expected payoff to an agent who chooses strategy $i$ at population state $x$ is given by $\pi(i,x):=\sum_{j \in S}A_{ij} x(j)$.

 We consider a discrete time strategy updating process, defined as follows.
 At each period, a randomly chosen agent selects a new strategy.
 The new population state induced by the agent's switching from strategy $i$ to $j$ is denoted by $x^{i,j}$ and the state induced by two agents' transitions, first from $i$ to $j$ and then from $k$ to $l$, is denoted by $x^{(i,j)(k,l)}$.
 More precisely,